ceph/ceph/doc/dev/cephx_protocol.rst

 cases.
 The case here is when we still need to authenticate to A (the ``if (need & CEPH_ENTITY_TYPE_AUTH)`` branch).

-We now create a message of type ``CEPH_AUTH_UNKNOWN``.
+We now create a message of type ``CEPHX_GET_AUTH_SESSION_KEY``.
 We need to authenticate this message with C's secret key, so we fetch that from the local key repository.
-(It's called a key server in the code, but it's not really a separate machine or processing entity.
-It's more like the place where locally used keys are kept.)
 We create a random challenge, whose purpose is to prevent replays.
-We encrypt that challenge.
+We encrypt that challenge using ``cephx_calc_client_server_challenge()``.
 We already have a server challenge (a similar set of random bytes, but created by the server and sent to the client) from our pre-cephx stage.
 We take both challenges and our secret key and produce a combined encrypted challenge value, which goes into ``req.key``.